How to Find Housing With an Eviction on Your Credit

 If the eviction has already hit your credit report, you are going to be in for a bit of a struggle.You can drive around and look for those “for rent” signs that private owners place in front of their properties, or check on Craigslist and search for “bad credit” or something of that nature.

 If you find a private owner, chances are good that they will not pull a credit report.
-Although, many private owners are savvy, you would be surprised to find out that there are still a lot of people who have no idea of how to pull your credit report; they just want to make sure that you can and will pay the rent on time.
+However, many private owners are savvy.
+You would be surprised to find out that there are still a lot of people who have no idea of how to pull your credit report; they just want to make sure that you can and will pay the rent on time.

 Unfortunately, large, established apartment complexes have the ability to pull a credit report within minutes, so you might want to stay away from those types of establishments.